stain/s11.no/content/2023/phd/discussion/index.md

 categories:
   - PhD
 summary: >
   Discussion of findings from this thesis, relating them to emerging related work and future directions.
-Conclusions for the research questions raised in introduciton.
 ---

 In this section I summarise and discuss the findings from the previous chapters, relating them to emerging related work and future directions.